cds-hooks/docs/source/includes/_security.md

 `expires_in`   |*integer*.
 The lifetime in seconds of the access token.
 `scope`        |*string*.
 The scopes the access token grants the CDS Service.

-It is recommended that the `expires_in` value be very short lived as the access token should be treated as a transient value by the CDS Service.
+It is recommended that the `expires_in` value be very short lived as the access token MUST be treated as a transient value by the CDS Service.

 It is recommended that the `scope` value contain just the scopes that the CDS Service needs for its logic and no more.

 As the CDS Service is executing on behalf of a user, it is important that the data the CDS Service has access to is under the same restrictions/authorization as the current user.
-As such, the access token should be scoped to:
+As such, the access token SHALL be scoped to:

 - The CDS Service being invoked
 - The current user
-- The current patient

 ### Frequently Asked Questions